 There are dozens of online platforms that help you find suitable matches between families and au pairs, based on things such as experience, availability, and preferences.
 Payment can range from room and board to flights, and includes a salary.

 Many times, families seek English speakers only.
 However, if you want to pick up a new language, it could be a perfect way to practice your skills too.

 Also, many families will take their nannies to travel with them, making this another job to add to the list of jobs that pay you to travel.

 International Aid Worker

-Consider working for an international aid organisation like USAID if you like travelling but also want to help people and make a living at the same time.
+Consider working for an international aid organization if you like traveling but also want to help people and make a living at the same time.

 As an international aid worker, you can visit countries in difficulty and help the people recover from terrible situations such as famine and natural disasters.
 To qualify as an international aid worker, you will need to have a degree in agriculture, health or education.
 You would also need a keen interest in social work.

 As you can see, there are many, many careers that require travelling.
 You can stay at home and fly out regularly, or move abroad, and use your free time to see the new world around you.
 One thing is for sure, no matter what: the world is waiting, and it is up to you to make your move.